silogen/docs/docs/tutorials/ai-workspace-tutorial.md

         print(f'Created random sample of {create_sample_n} lines: {sample_out}')
 ```

-### 2. Upload the dataset to the Developer Center catalog
+### 2. Upload the dataset to the AMD AI Workbench catalog

 You can upload a dataset to SiloGen using the SiloGen API.
 See the examples below.